Universal - Game Time - Monitor (Pro)

 How To Use

-The usage is quite simple, attach the 'GameTimeMonitor' to a child GameObject of the 'AntiCheat-Monitor' and setup the 'GameTimeCheatingDetector'.
+The usage is quite simple: attach the 'GameTimeMonitor' to a child GameObject of the 'AntiCheat-Monitor' and set up the 'GameTimeCheatingDetector'.

 Add Monitor Component

-Add the 'GameTimeMonitor' MonoBehavior from the 'GUPS.AntiCheat.Monitor.Time' namespace to your 'AntiCheat-Monitor' GameObject or better to a child GameObject.
+Add the 'GameTimeMonitor' MonoBehavior from the 'GUPS.AntiCheat.Monitor.Time' namespace to your 'AntiCheat-Monitor' GameObject, or better, to a child GameObject.

-Add the 'GameTimeMonitor' as Component.
+Add the 'GameTimeMonitor' as a Component.

 The game time validation is performed with every Update callback of the MonoBehavior 'GameTimeMonitor'.
-During validation, the actual game time provided by Unity is compared to a calculated time based on the ticks of the device's operating system that have been surpassed.
+During validation, the actual game time provided by Unity is compared to a calculated time based on the ticks of the device's operating system that have elapsed.
 Due to possible game-dependent CPU or memory allocation peaks, a tolerance value is used to validate deviations.
 This can be freely assigned by you in the monitor inspector view.

 Detect Game Time Tampering